cahergil/neighborhood-map/README.md

 * Clone or download this repo
 * install all project dependencies with `npm install`
-* start the development server with `npm run start`: The app will be running at `localhost:3000`
+* start the development server with `npm start`: The app will be running at `localhost:3000`
 * build for production with `npm run build`(Service worker works in this mode).
 Follow instructions on screen to set up a local server.